oscdoctest/Qi-Docs/docs/indexes.rst

 **Indexes**

-Indexes are used to speed up searching and order results.
+Indexes are used to speed up searches and to order results.
 A Key is a property or collection of properties that are unique.
 In Qi, a QiType’s Key is also an index.
 The Key is often referred to as the “Primary Index”.
 All other Indexes are Secondaries.